We have back issues in the following categories:

 Issues 8-24 Bundle

-Buy all nine of the rare back issues listed below at a reduced cost, and we will add a random early back issue and make a hefty reduction on postage costs for your ten readable heirlooms.
+Buy all eight of the rare back issues listed below at a reduced cost, and we will add a random early back issue and make a hefty reduction on postage costs for your ten readable heirlooms.

 Published in December 2004, issue 24 was The Chap’s fifth anniversary edition and saw its increase in size from A5 to B5, while still maintaining the mono interior unfashionable for its day.
 Topics covered included the Chap’s second Civilise the City protest; the founding of the original Sheridan Club; a biography of Lord Berners; Medlar Lucan’s Decadent Kitchen; Miss Martindale on Winter Raiment; Alistair Crook’s Letter from the T’North; The Illustrated Gentleman – a history of aristocratic tattooing; “Atters” Attree on moustachioed Indian bandits; a sartorial critique of Abu Hamza and our dadaist comic strip, a Severed Head.